thiennn/thiennn.github.io/_posts/2017-11-29-deploying-simplcommerce-an-aspnetcore-aws-beanstalk-with-docker-and-postgresql.md

 ASP.NET Core run very well on Linux, how can we leverage that.
 Fortunately, Beanstalk supports deploying from docker containers.
 Sweet! with Docker containers, we can define our own run time environment.

 AWS Beanstalk with docker is nice.
 Thinking about SimplCommerce.
-I think it is great to see SimplCommerce run in AWS and fully on open source stack: ASP.NET Core, PostgreSQL, Linux, Docker.
+I think it is great to see SimplCommerce run in AWS and fully on open source stack: ASP.NET Core, PostgreSQL, AWS Elastic Beanstalk, Linux, Docker.
 Let get started.
+You can also checkout the result at http://simplcommerce-test.gkbf722mcc.us-east-1.elasticbeanstalk.com (Free Tier)

 ### First, the docker image